 The other two ran quickly to the left and down into a little hollow not far from the road.
 There they lay flat.
 Frodo hesitated for a second: curiosity or some other feeling was struggling with his desire to hide.
-The sound of hoofs draw other feeling was struggling with his desire to hide.
 The sound of hoofs drew nearer.
 Just in time he threw himself down in a patch of long grass behind a tree that overshadowed the road.
 Then he lifted his head and peered cautiously above one of the great roots.